ForNeVeR/overtone/docs/running-original.md

 including the step 4).
 You'll now have a file `VirtualXP.VHD` on your disk somewhere.

+Please note that, as of writing this, the links to the Windows XP Mode in this answer are outdated.
+A download is still available [from the Internet archive][archive.windows-xp-mode].

 Setting Up the Virtual Machine
 ------------------------------
 1. Create a virtual machine in VirtualBox, and add `VirtualXP.VHD` as a disk